Dennis Lambert: Career

 Among the hit songs Lambert and Potter co-wrote and/or produced in the 1970s are "Ain't No Woman (Like the One I've Got)" (which Jay-Z later interpolated in "Ain't No Nigga") and "Keeper of the Castle" for the Four Tops; "Don't Pull Your Love" for Hamilton, Joe Frank and Reynolds, "Rhinestone Cowboy" and "Country Boy" for Glen Campbell; "It Only Takes a Minute" by Tavares; and "Baby Come Back" for Player.
 They produced the Righteous Brothers' major hit "Rock and Roll Heaven" which revived the duo's recording career in 1974.

 In the 1980s, Lambert continued to write and produce alone under his Tuneworks banner.
-Credits include hits with the Commodores ("Nightshift"), Starship ("We Built This City", "Sara"), the Temptations ("Love on My Mind Tonight"), Dennis Edwards ("Don't Look Any Further") and Natalie Cole ("Pink Cadillac", "I Live for Your Love").
+Credits include hits with the Commodores ("Nightshift"), Starship ("We Built This City"), the Temptations ("Love on My Mind Tonight"), Dennis Edwards ("Don't Look Any Further") and Natalie Cole ("Pink Cadillac", "I Live for Your Love").

 In the 1990s, Lambert wrote and produced for Dave Koz, Little River Band, Elaine Paige and Dionne Warwick, among others.
 He also composed the musical score to the film directed by Edward James Olmos, American Me.
 In the mid-1990s, Lambert returned to New York and established Babylon Entertainment which included the record label imprint distributed by Trauma Records (BMG) and music publishing companies.

 Lambert moved to south Florida in the 2000s and was the subject of an award-winning feature-length documentary film, Of All the Things, directed by his screenwriter son Jody Lambert, which followed him on a cross-country tour of the Philippines, where he is seen as an iconic singer-songwriter (his single "Of All the Things" is still a hit in the country even at present).
 In 2011, Warner Bros Pictures and Steve Carell optioned the rights to do a re-make based on Lambert's life story.
 Lambert and Potter also reunited to write a musical for Broadway which is in active development.
 Lambert has also performed live as a singer touring his show.